LisaHJung/O4B/README.md

 It shows helpful details about what happened during a request, like which route was called, what method was used, or if any errors occurred.

-These details are shown as key-value pairs (e.g., http.method = GET) that help you understand the behavior of your app.
+Together, it helps you understand the behavior of your app.

 **The `Process` section shows information about the app or service that created the trace.**